b0llull0s/Simple-Algorithms/README.md

 # Simple-Algorithms
 >Without being able to measure progress, it's difficult to formulate a strategy.
 - Here there are some simple algorithms that may be useful to find analogies with real life situations.
-- They are simple patterns that seems to repeat often.

 >[!IMPORTANT]
 >- **Constrains**: Unbreakable rules about the problem or the way in which the problem must be solved.
 >- **Operations**: Generic or parameterized actions that you can do to solved a problem.